ozfortress/ozfortress_docs/docs/rules/global.md

 ### 6.2.
 Mercenary Approval
 Mercenaries **must be approved by an opposing team captain**.
 When requesting a mercenary, captains should provide the following information to the opposing team:

-- a link to the mercenary's ozfortress profile
+- A link to the mercenary's ozfortress profile.
-- which class(es) they intend for the mercenary to play
+- Which class(es) they intend for the mercenary to play.
-- which player the mercenary is replacing
+- Which player the mercenary is replacing.

+'Mercenary Bargaining' (offering mercenaries in return for other mercenaries) is **prohibited**.

+Teams and captains are **prohibited** from walking back mercenary approval. **Once a mercenary is approved, that mercenary is approved**.
+This limitation does not to extend to a mercenary no longer being able to play, in that scenario teams can renegotiate another mercenary.
+In that event, we ask that you contact your Division Administrator.
+League administrators are the only party that are permitted to unapprove an already approved mercenary.

 Once a mercenary is approved, it **must** be stated in the match thread.